mai-codes/mai-codes/README.md

 I'm Maissoun Ksara (a.k.a. mai-codes).
 Welcome to my github page!

-I have a B.S and M.S in Structural Engineering from Drexel University and I currently work full-time at an engineering company.
-However, I am extremely passionate about programming and computer science!
+I'm pursuing my M.S in Computer Science at Drexel University and I currently work full-time at an engineering company.
+I am extremely passionate about programming and computer science!
 I have been exposed to programming at a young age (thanks, Dad), took AP Computer Science in high school, and worked on several coding projects in college.